Baldur's Gate II: Shadows of Amn: Characters

-Bhaal, the God of Murder, was one such god, slain by an adventurer named Cyric, who himself became a god.
-But Bhaal foresaw his destruction and walked the land before the other gods.
-He left behind him "a score of mortal progeny," whose later deaths, when they were slain by heroes, would fuel his rebirth.
-The game's protagonist is one of these offspring; but, through the choices of the player, may be either good or evil.
+Bhaal, the God of Murder, was slain by an adventurer named Cyric, who himself became a god, but Bhaal foresaw his destruction and walked the land before the other gods.
+He left behind him "a score of mortal progeny", whose later deaths, when they were slain by heroes, would fuel his rebirth.
+The game's protagonist is one of these offspring, but, through the choices of the player, may be either good or evil.
 The character grew up in the library fortress of Candlekeep, watched over by the mage Gorion.
 Imoen, who grew up there as well, became a close friend.
 The story of the first Baldur's Gate followed their adventure along the Sword Coast, where the hero learned of their heritage and defeated their half-brother Sarevok, a fellow child of Bhaal.

 Some notable characters in Shadows of Amn include: Gaelan Bayle, who offers the party the help of the Shadow Thieves; Aran Linvail, the leader of the Shadow Thieves; Saemon Havarian, who sails the party to an island; Adalon, a silver dragon whose eggs have been stolen and given to drow; Elhan; and Queen Ellesime, the ruler of Suldanessellar.
 Jon Irenicus and his sister Bodhi are the chief antagonists, Irenicus being the main villain of the game.
-Celebrated Forgotten Realms character Drizzt Do'Urden also makes an appearance; and if the player solicits his aid, he and his companions will later help the player.
+Forgotten Realms character Drizzt Do'Urden also makes an appearance; if the player solicits his aid, he and his companions will later help the player.

 In Baldur's Gate II, several characters from the first game reappear, of which the following can join the player's party: Imoen, who grew up with the protagonist in Candlekeep; Jaheira, who, with her husband Khalid, was a friend of Gorion's; Minsc, a warrior who carries with him a hamster named Boo; Edwin, a Red Wizard of Thay; and Viconia, a dark elf cleric.
 There are also many new NPCs who may join the party: Aerie, a winged elf who has lost her wings and was sold to the circus by slavers at a young age; Keldorn, an older paladin and a powerful and respected member of the Most Noble Order of the Radiant Heart; Mazzy, an honorable halfling fighter and "the nearest thing to a paladin that a halfling can aspire to"; Nalia, who is of the upper class, but, though conscious of class distinction, tries to help those less fortunate than herself; Valygar, who is of a family noted for its talented magic-users, but hates the art; Anomen, a member of the Most Noble Order of the Radiant Heart, and whose wish is to become a full knight; Cernd, a druid; Haer'Dalis, a tiefling bard and one of the actors of an acting troupe; Jan, a gnome, of the Jansen family; Yoshimo, a thief from the land of Kara-Tur; and Korgan, an evil dwarven fighter.